 Even after being bombarded with bullets and other ordnance, B-17s were known to make it back to their airfields to fly another day.
 Pilots who flew B-17s swore its tough design and construction kept their crews safe.

-The B-17 has a service ceiling of up to 25,000 feet; but, for engines to operate efficiently at 25,000 feet, Boeing had to develop a turbo super charger.
-The turbo charger funneled pressurized exhaust gases back into the engines, giving them more air to work with so that they could operate at high altitudes.
+The B-17 has a service ceiling of up to 25,000 feet; but, for engines to operate efficiently at 25,000 feet, it became necessary to add a supercharger to the aircraft.
+GE (General Electric) built a powerful turbo supercharger to compress outside air that was then fed back into the engine, giving the B-17 even more power at high altitudes.

 The B-17 could hold a crew of ten.
 The pilot, co-pilot, bombardier and navigator, as commissioned officers, were seated at the front of the plane, with the navigator positioned at a desk below the cockpit.
 The bombardier sat forward of the navigator in the glass nose of the airplane, and the flight engineer sat in a jump seat behind the pilot and copilot.
 The flight engineer was the only enlisted man, or non-commissioned officer, in the cockpit.